sakuramomo1005/Missingness/README.md

 * REPEATED statement: invokes the GEE method, specifies the correlation structure, and controls the displayed output from the GEE model.
 * subject = : must in the coass statement.
 The option SUBJECT=CASE specifies that individual subjects be identified in the input data set by the variable case.
 * The esitmates and GEE Model Information and Covariance Matrix will be in the output.
+* corrw: This asks to see the working correlation matrix.

-In Ma's paper and Hossain's paper, we need to estimate log-odds of parameters.
+In Ma's paper and Hossain's paper, we need to estimate **log-odds** of parameters.

 However, unlike PROC LOGISTIC, PROC GENMOD does not provide odds ratio estimates for logistic models by default.
 When fitting a model in PROC GENMOD, odds ratios are only possible when the response is binary or multinomial (DIST=BIN or DIST=MULT) and the link involves a logit function (LINK=LOGIT or LINK=CUMLOGIT).